The Myths About Coffee and Wine You Might Still Believe

 And several studies have found this reduction even among those who drank decaf coffee, suggesting the benefit may come from some of the thousands of compounds that coffee contains.

-Many people, however, continue to think that coffee is harmful and that we should limit the consumption of this substance.
+Many people, however, still think that coffee is harmful and that we should limit the consumption of this substance.
 Did we get it wrong about coffee?

 “Some time ago, our perspective on the effect of coffee on health has changed radically,” Esther López-García, professor of preventive medicine and public health at the Autonomous University of Madrid, told BBC Mundo, the BBC’s Spanish-language news service.